Kaif-Imteyaz/OceanDataSync/README.md

-# OceanSync Data Pipeline
+# OceanDataSync Data Pipeline

-OceanSync is an automated data pipeline for synchronizing oceanographic data from multiple authoritative sources into a unified, standardized format.
+OceanDataSync is an automated data pipeline for synchronizing oceanographic data from multiple authoritative sources into a unified, standardized format.
 The system collects, processes, and stores data from NOAA, Copernicus Marine, Argo floats, and NCEI with comprehensive error handling and logging capabilities.

 ## Features
 - Multi-source data synchronization from oceanographic repositories